What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 24. Conduct a data quality review: poor data quality should be known to all project team members and the Product Owner.
 Escalate major problems through the Product Owner to the process owner.
 If necessary, start a parallel improvement project to raise data quality.

-25. Outline the project initial architecture: name all relevant principles for the project initial architecture and describe the components needed to achieve the project result.
-Only in follow-up projects you should start thinking about a complete BI architecture.
+25. Outline the project initial architecture: name all relevant principles for the project’s initial architecture and describe the components needed to achieve the project result.
+Only in follow-up projects, should you start thinking about a complete BI architecture.

 26. Get the architecture agreed upon: Have IT together with the Product Owner approve the architecture.
 This will prevent problems later on.